siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereCommerce/overview.md

 ### Compatibility

-This plug-in requires version 6.0.1 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0.1 or later of IBM DevOps Deploy.

 This plug-in also requires version 80 or later of the [WebSphere Application ServerDeployment](https://urbancode.github.io/IBM-UCx-PLUGIN-DOCS/UCD/Websphere/) plug-in.

-The IBM UrbanCode Deploy plug-in for WebSphere Commerce works with WebSphere Commerce versions 7.0 and earlier.
+The IBM DevOps Deploy plug-in for WebSphere Commerce works with WebSphere Commerce versions 7.0 and earlier.
 All editions are supported, including the Express, Enterprise and Professional editions.

-The steps in this plug-in run on any agents that the IBM UrbanCode Deploy server supports.
+The steps in this plug-in run on any agents that the IBM DevOps Deploy server supports.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy").

 ### History